 A mileage log is a necessity, as it should thoroughly account for miles driven (bifurcating both business and personal use).
 Taxpayers should also keep receipts, copies of cancelled checks, bills paid, and any other documentation showing costs incurred and expenditures made.
 For depreciation purposes, taxpayers also need to document the original cost of the vehicle and any improvements made to the automobile, as well as the date the vehicle was placed in service.

-With the price of fuel biting into your budget, getting as much of your spending back through smart tax planning makes more sense than ever these days.
+With the price of fuel biting into your budget, getting as much of your spending back through smart tax planning and tax resolution service makes more sense than ever these days.
 In addition to the fuel efficiency of your vehicle, don't forget to add its tax efficiency in computing bottom line ownership and operating costs.
 Please feel free to contact this office for your tax tune up.